emadroshandel/NDEF_MFRC522_I2C/README.md

 NFC Data Exchange Format (NDEF) is a common data format that operates across all NFC devices, regardless of the underlying tag or device technology.

-Originally forked from NDEF library that exclusively worked with NFC Shield, but adapted to work with the [MFRC522 Arduino](https://github.com/miguelbalboa/rfid) and [MFRC522 Particle](https://github.com/pkourany/MFRC522_RFID_Library) and limited to Mifare Ultralight NFC tags.
+Originally forked from NDEF library that exclusively worked with NFC Shield.
+The library has been later adjusted by Don Coleman and Aaron Roller to work with the [MFRC522 Arduino](https://github.com/miguelbalboa/rfid) and [MFRC522 Particle](https://github.com/pkourany/MFRC522_RFID_Library) and limited to Mifare Ultralight NFC tags.
+The previous versions have issues for communcation through I2C.
+This version have been updated to address the I2C communication issue with a proper example.
+Note that the [MFRC522_I2C_Lib](https://github.com/emadroshandel/MFRC522_I2C_Lib) is required for utilization of this library.

 ### Supports